victoriyaforsythe/PyVALION/README.md

                                  datetime.timedelta(minutes=15)))
 ```

-4. Define the latitude array alat
-This array must have N_lat elements and match the second dimension in the model dictionary.
+4. Define the latitude array alat: This array must have N_lat elements and match the second dimension in the model dictionary.

-5. Define the longitude array alon
-This array must have N_lon elements and match the third dimension in the model dictionary.
+5. Define the longitude array alon: This array must have N_lon elements and match the third dimension in the model dictionary.

-6. Load the list of GIRO ionosondes
+6. Load the list of GIRO ionosondes:

 ```
 file_ion_name = os.path.join(PyVALION.giro_names_dir, 'GIRO_Ionosondes.p')